luanillust/luanillustrates/_posts/2017-12-22-Hakuba-Mytata-Snow-Worries.md

 	<em><sup>just some "nheh" lunch at a local eatery by the slope</sup></em>
 </div>

 Returning to the slopes the next day, I left my camera behind to focus on skiing (a <a href="https://youtu.be/46Kv4rBJi68?t=1s">huge mistake</a>...).
 It was as if I became a new person; I couldn’t make it 2 metres without stacking it _hard_.
 Like a corrupted save file, whatever progress I made yesterday was lost.
-Making things more embarrassing, I always managed to end up veering towards the ski lifts, where every fall was observable to the skiers/snowboarders and to those swinging above :persevere:.
+Making things more embarrassing, I always managed to end up veering towards the ski lifts, where every fall was observable to the skiers/snowboarders and to those travelling above :persevere:.
 Oh and don’t forget the little groups of kids that would casually woosh pass <sup>_huge_ boost for the ego</sup>.

 It got so bad that multiple people on multiple occasions stopped to check if I was okay :confounded:.
-One of the falls was so bad that I just laid there, motionless from the pain - of embarrassment.
+One of the falls was so horrible that I just laid there, motionless from the pain - of embarrassment.
 Yesterday, I was stopping myself with the skis like: / \ and I thought to try and brake like the pros: \ \ to / /.
 It was ridiculous to think this was going to go well.
 Lurching forward on my face, I proceeded to roll onto my back and, like a snow angel, slid down the slope...

 I barely made 3 runs, while the others went on and on... :cry: Should've snowboarded - no, wait...
 I should've gone sledding! _That (with my camera) would’ve been perfect_.